VidYen/vidhash/vidyen-twitch/README.md

 == Future Plans ==

 - System to track users by Twitch handle so you can show which watcher has mined the most
-- Tie in to VYPS for user tracking.
 - Twitch bot reports of hash rate and total hashes.

 == Known Issues ==